DannyAzoro/Number-Classification-API/README.md

 ### Expected Output:

-For a valid input like `9`, the API will return the following response:
+For a valid input `9`, the API will return the following response:

 ```json
 {